chilucdiep/personal-website/posts/finding-my-passion-in-tech.md

 ---
 title: "How I Transitioned from a Mechanical Engineering Student to a Front-End Engineer"
 description: "The story of my coding journey into tech and software engineering.
-How I taught myself how to design and code through online ressources and internships."
+How I taught myself to design and code through online ressources and internships."
 subtitle: "Finding My Passion in Tech"
 ---